Who We Are

 Treasurer

-As Treasurer for Community Gardens Australia, I oversee the financial health and strategic governance of our organisation.
-Drawing on my experience as an executive and board member for several other NFPs, I am committed to efficient resource management.
-This work aligns perfectly with my love of volunteering and deep appreciation for gardens and Indigenous respect for the land.
+Serving as Treasurer, Mohamed (Mo) oversees the financial health and strategic governance of our organisation.
+Drawing on experience as an executive and board member for several other NFPs, Mo is committed to efficient resource management.
+This work aligns perfectly with his love of volunteering and deep appreciation for gardens and Indigenous respect for the land.

 Jane Mowbray